skokielibrary/comingtogether/events/_posts/2015-03-09-how-do-we-talk-about-race-in-skokie.markdown

 ---
 layout: event
-title: Join the conversation&#58; How Do We Talk about Race in Skokie?
+title: How Do We Talk about Race in Skokie?
 subtitle: Voices of Race, 2015
 location: Devonshire Cultural Center
 date: 2015-03-09 00:00:00 -0600